casudo/Shelly-Metric-Exporter/README.md

 </div>

+> [!NOTE]
-> Note: This is a hobby project and still in development.
+This is a hobby project and still in development.
 It is not recommended to use it in production environments yet.
 Feel free to create issues and contribute.

 ##### Table of Contents
 - [Installation](#installation)